Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Scaling limit of and the LERRW

 Together with \eqref{eqn:dP first}, this entails that

 The desired result follows. \end{proof}

-In the following corollary, applying \cite[Theorem 7.2]{croydon2016scaling}, yields the quenched convergence of the LERRW to a mixture of diffusions, with the limit law of this process given by the annealed law $P_{\rho}$ as defined in \eqref{eqn:annealed X}.
+In the following corollary, applying \cite[Theorem 7.2]{croydon2016scaling}, yields the quenched convergence of the LERRW to a mixture of diffusions, with the limit law of this process given by the annealed law $P_{O}$ as defined in \eqref{eqn:annealed X}.

-\begin{cor} Let $X^{(n)}$ have the law of a discrete-time LERRW on $T_n$, with initial weights \eqref{scheme2} and reinforcement parameter $\Delta$.
+\begin{corollary} Let $X^{(n)}$ have the law of a discrete-time LERRW on $T_n$, with initial weights \eqref{scheme2} and reinforcement parameter $\Delta$.
 Let $X$ be as defined by \eqref{eqn:annealed X}.
 Then,

-where $b_n$ was defined to be the scaling factor of $R_n$ in Proposition \ref{prop:mm space limit}, see \eqref{short1}. \end{cor} \begin{proof} Recall that we are working on a probability space where the convergence of \eqref{contourconv} holds almost surely.
-It follows that almost surely on this probability space, there exists a canonical embedding into the common metric space $n^{-1} a_n T_n\sqcup \Tgc $ in which the GHP distance between the random elements in Proposition \ref{prop:mm space limit} goes to zero as.
+\end{corollary} \begin{proof} Recall that we are working on a probability space where the convergence of \eqref{contourconv} holds almost surely.
+It follows that almost surely on this probability space, there exists a canonical embedding into the common metric space $n^{-1} a_n T_n\sqcup \Tgc $ in which the GHP distance between the random elements in Proposition \ref{prop:mm space limit} goes to zero as $n \to \infty$.
 We work pointwise on this probability space so that we only need to consider the randomness of the Dirichlet weights.

 We first consider a continuous-time LERRW with $\textsf{exp}(1)$ holding times at each vertex.
 By our choice of metric and measure, it follows that the stochastic process associated with the discrete space $(T_n, R_n, \nu_n)$ has the quenched law of a RWDE also with $\textsf{exp}(1)$ holding times at each vertex.
-Therefore, by Lemma \ref{lem:Dirichlet rep of LERRW} the continuous-time LERRW corresponds to the annealed law of this RWDE exactly considered as in \eqref{lerrwannealed}.
-It therefore follows directly from \cite[Theorem 7.2]{croydon2016scaling} (the non-explosion condition (39) that lies therein is satisfied since all the spaces are compact) that this continuous-time LERRW converges in distribution to $X$ as defined by \eqref{eqn:annealed X}.
+Therefore, by Lemma \ref{lem:Dirichlet rep of LERRW} the continuous-time LERRW corresponds to the annealed law of this RWDE exactly as considered in \eqref{lerrwannealed}.
+It therefore follows directly from \cite[Theorem 7.2]{croydon2016scaling} (the non-explosion condition (39) appearing there is satisfied since all the spaces are compact) that this continuous-time LERRW converges in distribution to $X$ as defined by \eqref{eqn:annealed X}.
 The extension to the discrete-time LERRW in place of the continuous-time one then follows by a straightforward application of the law of large numbers on the time index. \end{proof}

 Clearly Theorem \ref{thm:scaling lim intro} follows directly from Corollary \ref{cor:final RW convergence}.